-You only require one thing to achieve happiness, and once you have it you’ll no longer care about popularity.
+You require one thing to achieve happiness.
+Once you have it, you'll no longer care about popularity.
+Click To Tweet

 It’s a little gem that can’t be bought or shared…you must discover this magic within.
-Sometimes you can’t unearth it and then you just have to fake it until you make it your reality.
+Sometimes you can’t unearth it.
+Then you just have to fake it until you make it your reality.

 Despite the pain at not being able to wave my Mom-magic-wand and make everything better as I could when they were small, I’ve discovered something blossoming within my young teens.

-As they maneuver the senior high years, they’ve finally shed the chameleon shell where they blended into whatever they felt was expected from their friends.
+As they maneuver the senior high years, they’ve finally shed the chameleon shell.
+The one where they blended into whatever they felt was expected from their friends.
 They’ve found their true selves and embraced their heart.

 They might not see it yet, but I’ve noticed this little growth of confidence…these little changes inspiring them to follow their own path…and it’s beautiful.